 Recovery Coach / Peer Worker

-People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system (especially in residential treatment).
+People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system.
 Recently, peer-related roles have begun emerging in different ways in the field, particularly as Recovery Coaching has begun to catch on.

 Possible titles: Recovery Coach, Peer, Peer Support Specialist, Peer Mentor.

-A peer is someone with some lived experience of substance abuse or addictions.
+A peer is someone with lived experience of substance abuse or addictions.

 Not all recovery support providers are people with lived experience, but they have training in addictions and know how to connect with people at all stages of recovery.